Gaurav-Sindhi/flask-docker-app/Readme.md

 # 🎯 Interview Summary

 > Built and deployed a containerized Flask application using Docker, Amazon ECR, and ECS Fargate.
-Implemented cloud-native deployment with load balancing and container orchestration principles.
+Implemented container orchestration, load balancing, and cloud-native deployment practices using AWS services.

 ---